-TSP: Trisodium phosphate- Heavy duty cleaner, Use TSP for painting.
+TSP: Trisodium phosphate- Heavy duty cleaner, Use TSP before painting.
 The label on the image goes on to list vast uses of cleaning with this product but the edible uses were obsolete.
 In fact it is recommended or warned to NOT eat, drink, or smoke when handling trisodium phosphate, according to https://householdproducts.nlm.nih.gov/cgi-bin/household/brands?tbl=brands&id=19014018 .

-I looked back at the cereal box and did not see any warning labels about the harmful ingredient inside; that warned of acute health effects when marketed as another product.
+I looked at the cereal box and did not see any warning labels about the harmful ingredient inside; that warned of acute health effects when marketed as another product.

-Lucky charms is not the only product with trisodium phospate.
+Lucky Charms is not the only product with trisodium phospate.
 There are millions of chemically imbalanced food sitting boldly on shelves disguised as food.
 Beware of processed foods in general before feeding it to yourself or family.
 Pick through the labels with a fine tooth comb.